GWR No. 12: Withdrawal

 In 1958, the locomotive was withdrawn.
 The boiler and parts of the engine were removed and it was used as a brake van.
 In 1972, it was condemned and was then bought for preservation and moved to the Buckinghamshire Railway Centre at Quainton.

 Restoration

 Restoration took seven years and included fitting a reconditioned boiler and engine.
 The engine was first steamed in preservation on 26 August 1979.
 In 1981, vacuum brake equipment was refitted for passenger train working.

-Visits
+Preservation history

-The locomotive has visited other sites since restoration.
-In May 2001, it moved to Rosemary Vineyards on the Isle of Wight, and then on to the Lavender Line.
+After a period of operation at Quainton, the locomotive moved in 2001 to Rosemary Vineyards on the Isle of Wight, and then on to the Lavender Line.
 In June 2008, it returned to Quainton.
-Since July 2012, it has been working on the Chinnor and Princes Risborough Railway, where it is expected to stay until September 2012.
-On 15/16 September 2012 it will make a brief visit to Didcot Railway Centre for the "All in a Day's Work" steam gala.
-In September 2019 the locomotive visited Cholsey and Wallingford Railway for the Sentinel Gala.
+It spent the summer of 2012 at the Chinnor and Princes Risborough Railway, and also made a brief visit to Didcot Railway Centre.

+In August 2019 the locomotive moved to the Cholsey and Wallingford Railway, where it remains as of 2026.